How Long Do Houses Last?

 3. The maintenance of the home

-hash-markWhich Parts Of A House Have The Shortest Lifespans?
+hash-markWhich Parts of a House Have The Shortest Lifespans?

 Some of the parts of a house that have the shortest lifespans include the roof, siding, and windows.
 These components should be replaced every 20-30 years, depending on the climate and the quality of the materials.
 Other components of a house, such as the foundation and framing, can last for centuries if they are properly maintained.